• Skip to primary navigation

 Using Cajun seasoning makes making this Cajun Salmon a whole lot easier!
 It is a dinner that works for a busy mama like me.
 I do not need to sort out spices for my fish.
 Just one scoop of cajun seasoning and my fish has so much flavor!

-However, if you are a garlic person, feel free to add some garlic powder to the salmon.
+However, if you love garlic, add some garlic powder to the seasoning.
 It can only make it better.

 Ingredients For Baked Cajun Salmon